 - *

-- * @param s The String
+- * @param s The String to be printed

 - * @throws java.io.IOException If an error occured while writing